mre/endler.dev/content/2025/taste/index.md

 It's just as personal as your signature or your choice of words: it shows who you are and what is important to you.

-I've been honing this blog design for two decades now.
+Try to develop good taste in the things that matter to you.
-For every version, I try to explain a little better what matters to me.
+For example, I've been honing this blog design for two decades now and I'm far from done.
-I've developed a very specific taste for what I think is a good blog.
+However, for every version, I try to express a little clearer what I want to say.
-Is it any good?
-I don't know and honestly, I doubt it.
+The messaging becomes simpler.
-But at least I can explain to you *why* I made every single decision and I hope you can tell.
+I don't know if my personal taste turned into good taste, but at least I can explain to you *why* every single decision mattered to me.

-Good taste brings joy to other people -- if only subconsciously.
+And I think that's a good start.